Leave a Message

 Takeaway:

-Q: What role does communication play after your home is listed?
+Q: What role does communication play after listing?

-A: Communication after listing helps you interpret buyer feedback correctly and avoid reactive decisions that weaken leverage.
+A: Communication helps you interpret buyer feedback correctly and avoid reactive decisions.
+Strong agents translate showing data into village-specific pricing intelligence.

 Example: